Want to buy an investment apartment to rent out? Here's what you need to know

 "These fees can drastically erode your rental income and make it challenging to achieve a healthy return on investment," she said.

-Furthermore, purchasing in a co-op typically involves a lengthy approval process, which requires financial disclosures, character references, and a personal interview with the board.
+Furthermore, purchasing in a co-op typically involves a lengthy approval process, which requires financial disclosures, references, and an interview with the board.
 So even if they did allow you to rent the place out immediately after purchase, you might not want to deal with all of that—especially when you don't even plan on living there.

 "This combination of predictable rental rights and lower fees makes condos the clear choice for investors focused on consistent cash flow and long-term stability," she said.